jmahmood/RED-STAR-WEIGHTLIFTING/README.md

 ## Getting Started (Developers)

-You may avoid the *Apple Tax* and compromise by building the application for yourself.
+You may avoid the *Apple Tax* and any compromise by building the application for yourself.

 1. Open `WEIGHTLIFTING.xcodeproj` in Xcode.
 2. Build and run:
    - `WEIGHTLIFTING Watch App` (watchOS target)
    - `WEIGHTLIFTING` (iOS companion target)
 3. Optional: add complications/widgets.

+You will need to modify the Bundle Identifier and related signing details to run the app locally (sorry).

 We cannot offer any support for connecting to the Apple Watch, nor for targeting older versions of the iPhone and Apple Watch due to challenges with Xcode.
 We are currently targeting iOS 16 and watchOS 11.6.